-- Centrally Administered Location Based Waiting List: CALBWL - This waiting list includes all units/developments not covered under the Centrally Administered Mixed Population & Other Units Covered under Bailey (CAMPBWL) described below. - o Families may select up to 3 developments on the CALBWL - When selecting only developments covered under the CALBWL, families offered a unit at one of the CALBWL selected developments, will be removed from all of the waiting lists covered under the CALBWL if the offer is refused without good cause.
+- Centrally Administered Location Based Waiting List: CALBWL - o This waiting list covers units at: - Conventional public housing developments - Scattered sites - Non-Elderly, Non-Disabled RAD properties - Properties with LTA units which are not designated as NED or UFAS - Properties with public housing units that are in privately owned/managed properties and which are not designated as NED or UFAS units. - Where Referral Program (Special Programs) are concerned, applicants are referred directly to HABC under Special Programs or Allocations and are offered units covered under the CALBWL. - o Families may select up to 3 developments on the CALBWL - When selecting only developments covered under the CALBWL, families offered a unit at one of the CALBWL selected developments, will be removed from all of the waiting lists covered under the CALBWL if the offer is refused without good cause.